ijessicachen/introdatascience/docker/README.md

 To save in notebook, use command s or press the save button. <br>
 After saving you can simply commit.

-### explore the jupypter container folder structure
+### explore the jupyter container folder structure

 We need find the work folder to map to local.
 User: jovyan